kubemq-io/kubemq-targets/README.md

 ### Kubernetes

-An example of kubernetes deployment for redis target connectors can be find below:
+An example of Kubernetes deployment for Redis target connectors can be found below:

 1. Run Redis Cluster deployment yaml